tonybaloney/agentic-popup-shop/README.md

 3. Open the Aspire dashboard (see console output for URL) to start/stop modules and view logs.

 ## Using the app

+Once aspire and the services have started, open the URL for the frontend site (`http://localhost:28000/` by default) to navigate the store.